alpacahq/alpaca-docs/content/_index.md

 ### **Trading API** ![trading-logo](ic-trading@1x.png)

 Stock and crypto trading for individuals and business accounts.
 Built for retail, algorithmic and proprietary traders.
-Enables users to submit different order types, purchase up to $1 of fractional shares and more all through an API.
+Enables you to submit different order types, purchase up to $1 of fractional shares and more all through an API.
 \
 [See Trading API documentation]({{< relref "../trading/_index.md" >}}).